IMS322-Sheffield/IMS322-docs/revise/for of loops.md

----
-layout: default
-title: For Of Loops
----
 # For Of Loops
 Arrays are an example of something that is an *iterable* - this means that we can *iterate* over all of the values of an array with a `for...of` loop.